aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 #### Tagging of Resources

 Amazon EKS supports [adding AWS tags](https://docs.aws.amazon.com/eks/latest/userguide/eks-using-tags.html) to your Amazon EKS clusters.
 This makes it easy to control access to the EKS API for managing your clusters.
-Tags added to an EKS cluster are specific to the AWS EKS cluster resource, they do not propagate to other AWS resources used by the cluster such as EC2 instances or Load balancers.
+Tags added to an EKS cluster are specific to the AWS EKS cluster resource, they do not propagate to other AWS resources used by the cluster such as EC2 instances or load balancers.
 Today, cluster tagging is supported for all new and existing EKS clusters via the AWS API, Console, and SDKs.

+AWS Fargate is a technology that provides on-demand, right-sized compute capacity for containers.
+Before you can schedule pods on Fargate in your cluster, you must define at least one Fargate profile that specifies which pods should use Fargate when they are launched.

 Adding and Listing tags to an EKS cluster:
 ```